-Welcome to our comprehensive guide on setting up additional terms for your store.
+Welcome to our comprehensive guide on setting up Additional Terms Pro for your store.
 Clear and well-defined terms are essential for any business.
 In this documentation, you’ll find detailed, step-by-step instructions to configure your terms checkbox settings, enabling you to create a professional and transparent environment for your customers.

 Installation